boderg/recipe-base/README.md

 The Recipe Base project can be cloned or forked in order to make a local copy on your own system.

-For either method, you will need to install any applicable packages found within the *requirements.txt* file.
+For either method, you will need to install any applicable packages found within the *requirements.txt* file susing the following code:

-- `pip3 install -r requirements.txt`.
+  `pip3 install -r requirements.txt`

 You will need to create a new file called `env.py` at the root-level, and include the same environment variables listed above from the Heroku deployment steps, plus a few extras.